 You’re familiar with the saying, “Knowledge is Power?”
 When it comes to your taxes, it pays to educate yourself on what is available to you in terms of tax credits, deductions and rebates.

-“There are dozens of tax credits, deductions and rebates that are available.
-However, in many cases, you may not be aware that they exist.
-If you’re not taking advantage of all of these tax breaks, you are literally leaving money on the table,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+“There are dozens of tax credits, deductions and rebates that are available,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+“However, in many cases, you may not be aware that they exist.
+If you’re not taking advantage of all of these tax breaks, you are literally leaving money on the table.”

-“Don’t wait until the tax deadline to investigate what is available to you.
-Include tax planning as part of your financial strategy throughout the year.
-If you are rushing to file, you may miss out on some great financial benefits,” says Schwartz.
+“Don’t wait until the tax deadline to investigate what is available to you,” he says.
+“Include tax planning as part of your financial strategy throughout the year.
+If you are rushing to file, you may miss out on some great financial benefits.”

-Here are some commonly overlooked tax credits, deductions and rebates in Canada.
+Overlooked tax credits, deductions and rebates

-If you have an elderly parent that is dependent on you, in many cases you are able to deduct their medical expenses.
+Do you pay any medical expense or vision care premiums?
+These expenses may be deductible.
+If you have an elderly parent that is dependent on you, in many cases you can deduct their medical expenses as well.

-If you qualify for the disability tax credit, you are eligible for up to $8000 in tax benefit.
+If you qualify for the disability tax credit, you are eligible for up to $8,000 in tax benefit.
 If you have a child who has a disability, you are entitled to a tax-free benefit of up to $2,730 per year.
-To qualify, your child must be “under age 18 with a severe and prolonged impairment in physical or mental functions” as certified by a doctor.
+To qualify, your child must be “under age 18 with a severe and prolonged impairment in physical or mental functions,” as certified by a doctor.